hasFlag/hasFlag.github.io/content/blog/do-we-really-need-class-components-anymore/index.md

 ![Do we need class components anymore?](./do-we-really-need-class-components-anymore.jpg)

 ReactJS is a mature enough library that becomes the first choice for developers.
 When ReactJS got launched it had a strong concept of *class components*.
 The reason they were popular because of their life cycle methods.
 With the ease of these life cycle methods, you can trigger your custom event at the right time.

-Back then, it was clear when you need any state in the component goes for *class* else *functional*.
+Before it was clear, when you need stateful component go with *class component* otherwise *functional component*.

-Modern react, the reason I call it modern because over the period of time React library has changed a lot.
-You shouldn't go with the assumption of stateful vs. functional components.
-Yet, functional components can also be stateful components.
+In this post, I call it modern React as it changed a lot over the period of time.
+Don't go with the assumption of stateful vs. functional components.
+Functional components can also be stateful components.

-Let's start with some examples and it will be clear to you why you may not need class components anymore.
+Do you want to know why?

 ## Rendering JSX
 ```js